plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 What is mutable and immutable objects/data types in Python?
 What is the difference between list and tuples in Python?
 How is memory managed in Python?
+Explain shallow and deep copy in Python
+Why Python generates a .pyc file even when it is an interpreted language?

+### How private varibles are declared in Python?

+**Answer:**: Python does not have anything called private member however by convention two underscore before a variable or function makes it private.

+### Can _set_ have lists as elements?

+**Answer:**: No, a set in Python cannot have lists as elements.
+Sets are designed to store unique and immutable elements.
+Since lists are mutable (meaning their contents can be changed after they are created), they cannot be used as elements in a set.

 </details>